 Forbes points to a flatly eye-popping statistic relevant to a state-of-the-road analysis of America’s sleepy drivers, namely, the estimate that about 84 million motorists who seriously need to be in bed rather than behind the wheel are unfortunately in their cars getting from point A to point B — every day of the week.

 The above news is clearly sobering, if not outright scary for drivers across Los Angeles County and the rest of the nation.
-Motorists are already dealing with a plethora of distractions, and when fatigue in scores of millions of instance is an additional accident-inducing factor on streets and highways, well … .
+Motorists are already dealing with a plethora of distractions, and when fatigue in scores of millions of instances is an additional accident-inducing factor on streets and highways, well ….

 Although they clearly acknowledge the problem, safety advocates are short on a solution.

-They thus stress — as they routinely do when addressing other road-related concern, as well — increased education and public awareness.
+They thus stress — as they routinely do when addressing other road-related concerns, as well — increased education and public awareness.